 The ability to perform targeted selling is also the main feature that makes the personal selling process so successful and important in business, and while it can seem time-consuming, the targeted nature means higher returns on investment.

 Form Better Customer Relationships

 Technology is great, but nothing compares to face-to-face interaction.
 During a real-life sales meeting, your representative has the chance to forge long-lasting, high-quality relationships and increase the number of loyal clients.
 First, build trust and rapport with the prospects, so they remember you when they make a “yes” purchase decision.
 Then, follow up with them, ensure they are happy with their purchase, and ask for referrals.

 While personal selling has some great advantages, there are a few considerations to account for before diving into such a program.

 Personal selling is not an easy process.
 Sometimes, even experienced salespeople will have difficulty closing a deal in person, especially if they are used to online or over-the-phone communication with their qualified prospects.

 To get an effective team of personal sales experts, you'll likely have to hire a trainer or invest in a sales training program for your team.

-And the main problem here is that you won't know whether a specific sales representative is good or not at their job until you send them on the field.
-And there will be a few failures before they reach success.
-This is true in every area of business, but in personal selling, the situation is a bit different.
+The main problem, however, is that you won't know whether a specific sales representative is good or not at door-to-door or business-to-business selling until you send them out into the field, and there will be a few failures before success.
+Of course, this is true in every business area, but the situation is a bit different in personal selling.